bruhdudeisdead/clematis/README.md

 # clematis
 A recreation of the Vine API built in Node.js.
 Heavy work in progress.
 # How to use????
+Well, you shouldn't yet, because it's still very unfinished and not ready for use whatsoever.
+But for when it is...
-Set up Node.js, a MySQL server, make a database and import the structure, update config.json, install the requirements, and finally run ```node .```.
+Set up Node.js, ffmpeg, a MySQL server, make a database and import the structure, update config.json, install the requirements, and finally run ```node .```.
 That's pretty much it.
 # Why is it called clematis?
 Because clematis is a type of vine.